cilium/cilium/doc/model.md

 ### IPv4

-IPv4 addressing is optional and must be enabled when starting the daemon using the `--ipv4` option.
-If enabled, Cilium will allocate IPv4 addresses to containers out of a `/16` node prefix.
+Cilium will allocate IPv4 addresses to containers out of a `/16` node prefix.
 This prefix can be specified with the `--ipv4-range` option.
 If left unspecified, Cilium will try and generate a unique prefix using the format `10.X.0.0/16` where X is replace with the last